ntustison/Histograms/Text/intro.md

 in hyperpolarized gas imaging quantification robustness in conjunction with noise considerations.
-In addition, it is not a given that we have a sufficient understanding of what constitutes a "normal" in the context of mean and standard MR intensity values and whether or not those values can be combined in a linear fashion to constitute a reference standard.
-Of more concrete concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces (unnecessary) measurement variance.
+In addition, it is not a given that we have a sufficient understanding of what constitutes a "normal" in the context of mean and standard deviation MR intensity values and whether or not those values can be combined in a linear fashion to constitute a reference standard.
+Of more concrete concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces a non-negligible source of measurement variance, as we will also demonstrate.

 Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of these MR intensity nonlinearities have relied on 1-D piecewise affine